KenKundert/why-invest-in-bitcoin/README.rst

 dominant cryptocurrency.

-How is this Going to Work?
+How Is This Going to Work?
 --------------------------

 Currently most Americans are unaware of the problem of asset inflation.
 The